 Most committees have pages on our website.
 These pages list recent reports and programming by the committee as well as a brief description of the current focus of the committee and other activities.
 Contact information for the committee chairs also can be found on these pages.

 Are There Limitations to Committee Appointments?

-A person who is already a member of one standing committee may not be appointed to another standing committee as a voting member prior to the conclusion of his/her term.
-Two members from the same firm, law department or institution may be appointed to the same committee so long as one is a voting member and the other is an affiliate member.
+Two members from the same firm, law department or institution may be appointed to the same committee only if one is a voting member and the other is an affiliate member.